SURGroup/UQpy/docs/source/sampling/akmcs.rst

 At each iteration, the new point that is selected is the point that maximizes the EFF and iterations continue until

 .. math:: \max_x(EFF(\mathbf{x})) < \epsilon_{eff}

+The :class:`.Expectedfeasibility` class is imported using the following command:

+>>> from UQpy.sampling.adaptive_kriging_functions.Expectedfeasibility import ExpectedFeasibility

 .. autoclass:: UQpy.sampling.ExpectedFeasibility